Colin Middleton: Career

 In 1949 Middleton showed his first works at the Oireachtas, where he was to return periodically until 1977.
 Upon their return from Suffolk, Middleton's wife sent Victor Waddington photos of his work whereupon Waddington came to represent Middleton for a period of five years, until the Gallery faced financial hardship in 1958.
 It was Waddington's patronage that enabled the Middleton family to live and work in Ardglass, County Down for four years from 1949, which Middleton later described as the happiest time of his life.
 When his works were displayed at Victor Waddington's Dublin gallery in that same year, it acted as a springboard that opened Middleton's work to an international audience.
 Group exhibitions in Boston and London followed in 1950 and 1951 respectively.

 1952 saw Middleton's first solo show at London's Tooth Gallery where his work had been shown in the previous year.
 The Studio in review of that exhibition wrote that Middleton was:"without doubt one of the few Irish painters who can claim more than local significance...His pictorial language has a poetic richness of colour, plangent and melodious, composed in strength of tones that give depth and presence."
 In 1953, he moved to Bangor where he designed for the Marjory Mason's New Theatre.
 He later designed sets for the Circle Theatre and the Lyric Theatres, including the sets for a series of WB Yeats' plays in 1970, and Sean O'Casey's Red Roses for Me in 1972, both at the latter.
 In 1952 Middleton exhibited alongside Daniel O'Neill, Nevill Johnson, Gerard Dillon and Thurloe Connolly at the Tooth Galleries in London.
 Middleton began his career as an art teacher by the invitation of James Warwick who offered him a one year part-time post at the Belfast College of Art in 1954.
 That year Middleton showed forty-two works at the Belfast Municipal Gallery under the auspices of the Council For the Encouragement of Music and the Arts.
 In the following year he delivered full-time classes at the Coleraine Technical School, before becoming head of art at Friends' School, Lisburn in 1961 where he was to remain until 1970.
-Middleton lived on Plantation Avenue, Lisburn for nine years next door to fellow artist and pedogogue Dennis Osborne, who presented a portrait of Middleton at the annual exhibition of the Royal Ulster Academy in 1965.
+Middleton lived on Plantation Avenue, Lisburn for nine years next door to fellow artist and pedagogue Dennis Osborne, who presented a portrait of Middleton at the annual exhibition of the Royal Ulster Academy in 1965.